DFHack/dfhack/docs/guides/quickfort-user-guide.rst

    #zone main pasture and picnic area
    nmg(10x10)

 The order of the individual letters doesn't matter.
+Note that "custom" (:kbd:`c`) stockpiles cannot be declared in a blueprint since what would get created would depend on what happens to be set in the "custom stockpile settings" in your game.
+Instead, place stockpiles using the keys that represent the types you want to store and then use a ``#query`` blueprint to customize them.

 Detailed configuration for zones, such as the pit/pond toggle, can also be set by mimicking the hotkeys used to set them.
 Note that gather flags default to